EthanGilles/nvim/README.md

   config = config,
 }
 ```
-All of the plugin configuration is done in the following fashion.
-First, a function called 'config' is made to setup the plugin.
+All of the plugin configuration is done in the following fashion, with a function controlling the configuration,
-Then, the options of the plugin are specified within the function.
-Then, a table is returned wih the plugin name,
+within the plugin's lua file.
+This makes it easy to find options for each plugin.
+I use Telescope to search for
-and the configuration set to the
+plugins or keymaps wheenever I want to configure something.

 ### ToC for Plugin Information
  - [Alpha](#alpha)